-Every worker who is entitled to compensation or who is disabled only on the day of the injury is entitled without charge to:
+103(1) Every worker who is entitled to compensation or who is disabled only on the day of the injury is entitled without charge to:

-- (a) Any medical aid that may be necessary as a result of the injury; - (b) Any other treatment by a health care professional. - 12.
-To avoid conflict of interest issues that may arise as a result of the prescriber of hearing instruments also being the supplier, the WCB has limited the "mark up" of hearing aids, supplies, etc., to 10 percent of the cost of hearing instruments for private hearing service providers. - 13.
-Where the WCB has authorized the issuance of a hearing instrument, the customer should not be billed for any services included in the WCB fee schedule unless the worker has chosen to purchase an upgrade from the hearing instrument approved by the WCB.
+- (a) any medical aid that may be necessary as a result of the injury; - (b) any other treatment by a health care professional. - 12.
+To avoid conflict of interest issues that may arise as a result of the prescriber of hearing instruments also being the supplier, "mark ups" of hearing aids, supplies, etc., are limited to that set out in the attached fee schedule. - 13.
+Where the WCB has authorized the issuance of a hearing instrument, the worker will not be billed for any services included in the WCB fee schedule unless the worker has chosen to purchase an upgrade from the hearing instrument approved by the WCB.